cellml/libcellml/docs/setup.rst

 The goal here is to get a working copy of source code, tests, and documentation onto your computer so that you can begin development.
 To make this happen, you will need to fork the :term:`prime libCellML repository`, make a clone onto your computer, and set up the Git remotes.
-In :numref:`fig_devSetup_githubRepos`, you can see a pictorial representation of what we are aiming to achieve.
+In :numref:`repository_setup`, you can see a pictorial representation of what we are aiming to achieve.

-.. _fig_devSetup_githubRepos:

 .. figure:: ./images/libCellMLProcesses-GitHubRepos.png
    :align: center
    :alt: Setup of Git repositories.
+   :name: repository_setup

-   Setup of repositories for development.
+   How the repositories for development are arranged.

 The four steps to getting set up are detailed below.